bitlayer-org/bitlayer-org.github.io/docs/Learn/Technologies/bitvm-smart-contract.md

 The static nature of pre-signed transaction graphs, while ensuring security and predictability, presents a challenge when dealing with dynamic elements inherent in certain smart contract use cases.
 Two common examples of such dynamic elements are:

-- **Unknown Witness Data:** The witness data, which includes signatures and other information required to unlock a Bitcoin transaction input, might not be known at the time of pre-signing the transaction graph.
+- **Unknown Witness Data:** The witness data, which includes signatures and other information required to unlock a Bitcoin transaction input, might not be known at the time of attesting the transaction graph.
 - **Unknown Addresses:** The Bitcoin addresses of certain participants might be unknown during the contract creation phase.
 For instance, in a cross-chain bridge, the recipient of pegged-out Bitcoin might not be known beforehand.
 Similarly, in optimistic rollup solutions, the address of a potential challenger is not predetermined.

 BitVM employs different strategies to address these challenges:

 - **Commit-and-Reveal for Unknown Witness Data:** BitVM leverages a cryptographic technique called commit-and-reveal to handle unknown witness data.
 This involves creating a cryptographic commitment to the witness data and embedding this commitment within the unlocking script of a pre-signed UTXO (Unspent Transaction Output).
 The actual witness data is only revealed and verified when the UTXO is spent, ensuring both security and flexibility.
 - **Flexible SIGHASH Flags and Application-Level Solutions for Unknown Addresses:** For unknown addresses, BitVM offers a more nuanced approach.
 In some cases, flexible `SIGHASH` flags can be employed.
-A `SIGHASH` flag determines which parts of a transaction are signed, allowing for certain elements to be left unspecified during pre-signing.
+A `SIGHASH` flag determines which parts of a transaction are signed, allowing for certain elements to be left unspecified during attesting.
 However, this approach has limitations and might not be suitable for all scenarios.
 In other cases, solutions at the application layer might be necessary.
 For instance, the "front-and-reclaim" pattern used in BitVM bridges addresses the challenge of unknown peg-out users.

 #### Commit and Reveal: A Deep Dive